ml-explore/mlx-swift-examples/README.md

 - [llm-tool](Tools/llm-tool/README.md): A command line tool for generating text using a variety of LLMs available on the Hugging Face hub.

-- [ExampleLLM](Tools/ExampleLLM/README.md): A command line tool using the simplified API to interact with LLMs.
-See also `LLMBasic`.

 - [image-tool](Tools/image-tool/README.md): A command line tool for generating images using a stable diffusion model from Hugging Face.